-5 Aromatherapy Essential Oils That Can Help Your Dog
+5 Safe Aromatherapy Essential Oils That Can Help Your Dog

-Some oils can be used with massage or other holistic therapies but, despite its proven value, is not accepted in traditional veterinary medicine.
+Despite its proven value, it is not accepted in traditional veterinary medicine.
 (Aromatherapy has been proven to help patients fall asleep quicker and sleep deeper than when given sleeping pills, and a Sloan-Kettering Cancer Center study found that it reduced anxiety facing treatment.)
 It is not discussed in veterinary colleges, nor it is accepted by the professors, and thus it is never even tried by most of the veterinary graduates.

 Aromatherapy has also been suggested as a way to treat some anxiety cases, like separation anxiety and phobias due to fireworks and thunderstorms.

 When Should Aromatherapy Be Avoided?

 Do not use this therapy if your dog is pregnant or if your dog is epileptic.
 If you are using aromatherapy, even in massage, you should test a small amount first and watch your dog the next day, just in case there are any adverse reactions.
 Be especially careful with small dogs, puppies, and very old dogs.

 There have been some anecdotal reports of deaths occurring in dogs due to improper use of essential oils.
 Several websites recommend the use of products that are listed as toxic on other websites.
 Many of these are commonly used in people and are sold for use in dogs also.
 A few examples are mustard, birch, and anise (There are others, however).